All Episodes

 He seems to have pulled back on the Joe Biden part of that, but said again, our investigation is about Joe Biden.

-You know, they seem to go dovetail very fluidly into the investigation of the House Judiciary Committee, and that would be Jim Jordan, and they're looking into whether or not the FBI has been politicized and the DOJ's been weaponized.
+You know, they seem to go dovetail very fluidly into the investigation of the House Judiciary Committee, and that would be Jim Jordan.

-So it's they seem complimentary to me, at least on paper.
+So they seem complimentary to me, at least on paper.

 James Comer says that they're cooperating with each other.

-When when Comer's uh staff finds something that suggests the Justice Department did something wrong, they send it over to Judiciary.
+When Comer's staff finds something that suggests the Justice Department did something wrong, they send it over to Judiciary.

-When judiciary finds something wrong about Hunter Biden, they send it over to uh Comer.
+When Judiciary finds something wrong about Hunter Biden, they send it over to Comer.

-So Comer's going to focus on the behavior of uh the uh Biden family and how they got rich in a pay-to-play screen.
+So Comer is going to focus on the behavior of the Biden family and how they got rich in a pay-to-play screen.

-And Jordan is going to focus on uh did the Justice Department drop the ball, try to stop uh or block or slow walk in investigation that might have led to criminal charges against Hunter Biden.
+And Jordan is going to focus on did the Justice Department drop the ball, try to stop or block or slow walk an investigation that might have led to criminal charges against Hunter Biden.

 Here's the big thing I think I learned today.

-I was talking to Comer doing some research.
+I was talking to Comer and doing some research.

 James Comer said one of the reasons they're so interested in getting those suspicious activity reports is they have strong evidence now that Hunter Biden was subsidizing his father's lifestyle.